Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Introduction

-An \emph{external infection} occurs when an individual is infected from a source outside the observed population.
+An \emph{external infection} occurs when an individual is infected from a source outside the observed population, such as an environmental source or a community source (i.e., an individual who is not under observation).
 Let $C_{0j}$ indicate whether individual $j$ is at risk of external infectious contact.
 Let the \emph{external infectious contact time} $t^*_{0j}$ denote the first time that an individual $j$ receives infectious contact from outside the observed population, with $t^*_{0j} = \infty$ if this never occurs.
-We assume that the external infectious contact time is generated as follows: A \emph{external contact time} $t_{0j}$ is drawn from a distribution with hazard function $h_{0j}(t)$.
+We assume that the external infectious contact time is generated as follows: An \emph{external contact interval} $t_{0j}$ is drawn from a failure time distribution with hazard function $h_{0j}(t)$.
 If $C_{0j} = 1$, then $t^*_{0j} = t_{0j}$.
 Otherwise, $t^*_{0j} = \infty$.
-The external contact time distribution can be used to calculate the probability of infection from external sources and to calculate the risk of external infection as a function of time.
+For simplicity, we assume the external source is always infectious.
+This assumption could be relaxed by defining an infectiousness onset time $t_0 + \varepsilon_0$ and infectious period $\iota_0$ for the external source.